Architecture of Ethiopia

 The architecture of Ethiopia varies greatly from region to region.
 Over the years, it has incorporated various architectural styles and techniques.

 Dʿmt (c.
 800-400 BC)

 The best known building of the period in the region is the ruined 8th-century BC multi-story tower at Yeha in Ethiopia, believed to have been the capital of Dʿmt.
-Ashlar masonry was especially dominant during this period, owing to South Arabian influence where the style was extremely common for monumental structures.
+The Temple was built by Sabaeans from modern-day Yemen during the Sabean colonization of Africa and was dedicated to the Sabean Lunar deity Almaqah.
+Sabaean texts from Yeha mention a certain Lhy, of the Grb clan, of the family of Ygdm'I Fqmm of Marib consecrating his worldly goods and his son Hyrmh to ʿAṯtar and Almaqah.

 Aksumite architecture

 Aksumite architecture flourished in the region from the 4th century BC onward.
 It persisted even after the transition from the Aksumite dynasty to the Zagwe dynasty in the 12th century, as attested by the numerous Aksumite influences in and around the medieval churches of Lalibela.
 Stelae (hawilts) and later entire churches were carved out of single blocks of rock.
 This was later emulated at Lalibela and throughout the Tigray Province, especially during the early-mid medieval period (c.
 10th and 11th centuries in Tigray, mainly 12th century around Lalibela).
 Other monumental structures include massive underground tombs, often located beneath stelae.
 Among the most spectacular survivals are the giant stelae, one of which, now fallen (scholars think that it may have fallen during or immediately after erection), is the single largest monolithic structure ever erected (or attempted to be erected).
 Other well-known structures employing the use of monoliths include tombs such as the "Tomb of the False Door" and the tombs of Kaleb and Gebre Mesqel in Axum.Most structures, however, like palaces, villas, commoner's houses, and other churches and monasteries, were built of alternating layers of stone and wood.
 The protruding wooden support beams in these structures have been named "monkey heads" and are a staple of Aksumite architecture and a mark of Aksumite influence in later structures.
 Some examples of this style had whitewashed exteriors and/or interiors, such as the medieval 12th-century monastery of Yemrehanna Krestos near Lalibela, built during the Zagwe dynasty in Aksumite style.
 Contemporary houses were one-room stone structures, or two-storey square houses, or roundhouses of sandstone with basalt foundations.
 Villas were generally two to four storeys tall and built on sprawling rectangular plans (cf. Dungur ruins).
 A good example of still-standing Aksumite architecture is the monastery of Debre Damo from the 6th century.